aws-samples/awsome-inference/2.projects/nims-inference/nim-deploy/helm/scaling-lb-monitoring/README.md

 ## Prerequisite
 #### Setup the EKS cluster
-Please make sure the EKS cluster has been setup, either from a given example in [infrastructure](infrastructure)
+Please make sure the EKS cluster has been setup, from a given example in [infrastructure](infrastructure)

 #### Set up your NGC API Key
 Please make sure you have the [NGC API key](https://docs.nvidia.com/ngc/gpu-cloud/ngc-user-guide/index.html#ngc-api-keys) ready to download the NIM docker images.